 Kate is a trainer for Dogs For Autism who are the first UK charity to specialise in providing assistance dogs to autistic partners of all ages at no cost to the family.

 She has 17 years of hands on experience working with dogs of all shapes, sizes and temperaments.
 She has handled, trained and assessed a wide range of dogs for national charities, dog wardens and private clients.
 She has also worked with dogs detained under the Dangerous Dogs Act.
-She has studied FdSc Applied Animal Behavioural Science and Welfare and has a BSc (Hons) Animal Science degree from Writtle University College.
+She has studied FdSc Applied Animal Behavioural Science and Welfare and has a BSc (Hons) in Animal Science degree from Writtle University College.